 We only accept applications for our full five-year MB BS course – there is no accelerated graduate entry programme.

 Your form must include details of all your formal academic qualifications obtained so far, including those obtained at age 16 (or the end of middle secondary education).
-We won't be able to process your application without this information.
+We won't be able to process your application without this information, so risking automatic rejection.
+If you are unsure what to include, contact us before applying and at the latest by 1st October as we may need to see academic transcripts.

 Please note that a pre-IB year in itself is not an acceptable equivalent to GCSEs.